xzuyn/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- July 31, 2025:
+    - Added [a section for developers using AI coding agents](#for-developers-using-ai-coding-agents).
+If you are using AI agents, please read this section.

 - July 29, 2025:
     - Added `sentencepiece` to `pyproject.toml` to fix the issue where FLUX.1 Kontext LoRA training was not possible due to missing dependencies.